-Now in its second century of existence, the UK College of Engineering is the largest and highest ranked engineering college in the state.
-With our small class size and wide-ranging opportunities for student involvement and leadership, we are ready to let you make your future in engineering.
+Now in its second century, the University of Kentucky College of Engineering is the largest and highest-ranked engineering college in the state.
+With our small class size and wide-ranging opportunities for student involvement and leadership, we want to help you build your future in engineering.

-More detailed information about curriculum and specialization opportunities can be found by selecting the discipline of interest.
+Find more detailed information about curriculum and specialization opportunities by selecting your discipline of interest.

 Biosystems engineering provides an essential link between the biological sciences and the engineering profession.
 This linkage is necessary for the development of production and processing systems involving biological materials that preserve our natural resource base.
 Students have the latitude to develop an area of specialization relating to environmental engineering, biotechnology, food processing, machine systems, or controlled environment engineering.
 The curriculum is also ideal preparation for those students wanting to pursue a graduate or professional degree in biomedical engineering or veterinary medicine through the pre-biomedical and pre-veterinary medicine options.